 Let $B({\mathcal H})$ be the algebra of bounded linear operators on a Hilbert space $\mathcal H$, identified with $M_n$ if $\mathcal H$ is $n$-dimensional.
 The classical {\it numerical range} of $A\in B({\mathcal H})$ is defined and denoted as

 This concept was introduced in the second decade of the $20$th century by Toeplitz \cite{T1918} and Hausdorff \cite{H1919}, and it has been extensively investigated by pure and applied scientists.
-The numerical range has attractive properties (see e.g.\! \cite{GR}), such as its convexity, asserted by the Toeplitz-Hausdorf theorem \cite{H1919,T1918}, and the closure of $W(A)$ contains the spectrum of $A$.
-Some incidences in Physics were considered in \cite{BdP1998, BLdP2004}.
+The numerical range has attractive properties (see e.g.\! \cite{GR}), such as convexity, asserted by the Toeplitz-Hausdorf theorem \cite{H1919,T1918}, and the closure of $W(A)$ containing the spectrum of $A$.
+Some applications in Physics were considered in \cite{BdP1998, BLdP2004}.

 Motivated by problems in quantum error correction, Choi, Kribs and \.{Z}yczkowski \cite{CKZ2006, CKZ2006A} introduced for $A\in M_n$ and any integer $k=1, \ldots, n$, the {\it rank-k} or {\it higher rank numerical range} of $A$.
 For $A\in B({\mathcal H})$ and $k \leq \dim \mathcal H$, this set is defined and denoted as